 This two and a half day residential workshop focuses on the integration of STEM in the NASA workplace with the purpose of assisting faculty in educating students on the importance of teamwork, technical skills and problem solving.

 Briefings and tours will highlight the suborbital and orbital missions and launches conducted at NASA Wallops and around the world.
 The importance of the collaborative work of engineers, scientists, technicians, safety and range control personnel will be demonstrated.
-The participants will also experience a hands-on case study on team work, trouble shooting and real-time decision making.
+Participants will also experience a hands-on case study on team work, trouble shooting and real-time decision making.

 ● Sharing NASA missions with the Community College Network